rancher/rancher2-scaling/README.md

 ```bash
 terraform apply
 ```
 Creating the cluster resources takes about 10-15 minutes.
+After successfully running apply `terraform` will output information needed to connect to the rancher server.

 #### destroying cluster resources

 ```bash
 terraform destroy
 ```
-destroying cluster resources takes about 10-15 minutes.
+Destroying cluster resources takes about 10-15 minutes.

 ## configuration:
 Configuration changes should be done in `terraform.tfvars` to override default variable settings in `variables.tf`.
 The format of the `terraform.tfvars` file must be in done with key/value pairs.